Eukon05/dilanbot/README.md

 <li>After doing all of this correctly, head back to the "Deploy" tab, scroll down to the bottom and deploy the master branch</li>
 </ol>

-Congratulation!
+Congratulations!
 You should now have a fully configured and working instance of Dilan, running on Heroku! <br>
 You can invite him to your Discord server by using the invite link you've generated in the previous section.

 <h3>Hosting the bot on a private server with Docker</h3>